reymon359/book-sentences/books/clean-architecture/README.md

 Most systems will contain at least one concrete component—often called `main` because it contains the `main` function... ...in Figure 11.1, the `main` function would instantiate the `ServiceFactoryImpl` and place that instance in a global variable of type `ServiceFactory`.
 The `Application` would then access the factory through that global variable.

 ### Conclusion

+DIP... ...will be the most visible organizing principle in our architecture diagrams.

+The curved line in Figure 11.1 will become the architectural boundaries... ...The way the dependencies cross that curved line in one direction, and toward more abstract entities, will become... ...the _Dependency Rule._

 ## PART IV Component Principles
 ## Chapter 12 Components
 ## A Brief History of Components